mas-bandwidth/yojimbo/ROADMAP.md

 3. Multiple user configurable message channels with different reliability and ordering guarantees (done)
 4. Support for channels with unreliable, unordered messages and blocks (done)

-Completed, but moved immediately on to documentation and finalizing the API.
-Expect a new 0.4.0 release shortly.

 ## 0.4.0 - Document and finalize API

 Document the API with doxygen.
 Review and finalize all APIs where possible.
 Security audit and check.